HD 192310

 HD 192310 (also known as 5 G. Capricorni or Gliese 785) is a star in the southern constellation of Capricornus.
 It is located in the solar neighborhood at a distance of 28.7 ly, and is within the range of luminosity needed to be viewed from the Earth with the unaided eye.
 (According to the Bortle scale, it can be viewed from dark suburban skies.)
 HD 192310 is suspected of being a variable star, but this is unconfirmed.

 Description

-This is a K-type main sequence star with a stellar classification of K2+ V. HD 192310 has about 78% of the Sun's mass and, depending on the estimation method, 79% to 85% of the radius of the Sun.
-The effective temperature of the photosphere is about 5069 K, giving it the orange-hued glow of a K-type star.
+This is a K-type main sequence star with a stellar classification of K2+ V. HD 192310 has 83% of the mass and radius of the Sun.
+The effective temperature of the photosphere is 5108 K, giving it the orange-hued glow of a K-type star.
 It is older than the Sun, with age estimates in the range 7.5–8.9 billion years.
 The proportion of elements other than hydrogen and helium, known as the metallicity, is similar to that of the Sun.
 It is spinning slowly, completing a rotation roughly every 48 days.